Spannakin/WildGetaway/README.md

 * Implementation

    I used Bootstrap to create a grid layout with three columns the two outer can be used for the images that highlight the look and feel of the site, then the centre column hold the list of facilities.
-Underneath these there there is information about arrival and departure times, clearly visable for users, this is important when planning travel times for arrival and departure.
+Underneath these there is information about arrival and departure times, clearly visible for users, this is important when planning travel times for arrival and departure.

 * Test

-   All elements are clearly visable on all screen sizes, the layout changes for mobile view with images and text stacking rather than appearing side by side this ensures that the images and text don't end up cramped and negatively impacting UX.
+   All elements are clearly visible on all screen sizes, the layout changes for mobile view with images and text stacking rather than appearing side by side this ensures that the images and text don't end up cramped and negatively impacting UX.

 * Result

-   All elements are clearly visable on all screen sizes, the layout changes for mobile view with images and text stacking rather than appearing side by side this ensures that the images and text don't end up cramped and negatively impacting UX.
+   All elements are clearly visible on all screen sizes, the layout changes for mobile view with images and text stacking rather than appearing side by side this ensures that the images and text don't end up cramped and negatively impacting UX.

 * Verdict